newcleo-dev-team/lbh15/docs/source/readme_full.rst

 liquid lead that does not depend on pressure, and how to use it instead of the default one (the same holds for :class:`.Bismuth` and :class:`.LBE` classes).

+.. note:: For the time being, there is no possibility of adding new correlations or new properties for the impurities considered as metallic elements or compounds.

 Let's implement the new property in :code:`<execution_dir>/custom_properties/lead_properties.py` as: